MIM-104 Patriot: Upgrades

-PAC-3 system upgrades continue under the International Engineering Services Program (IESP) which includes all countries that rely on the Patriot for integrated air and missile defense - as of 2022, the United States of America, The Netherlands, Germany, Japan, Israel, Saudi Arabia, Kuwait, Taiwan, Greece, Spain, South Korea, United Arab Emirates, Qatar, Romania, Sweden, Poland, and Bahrain.
+PAC-3 system upgrades continue under the International Engineering Services Program (IESP) which includes all countries that rely on the Patriot for integrated air and missile defense - as of 2022, the United States of America, The Netherlands, Germany, Japan, Israel, Saudi Arabia, Kuwait, Taiwan, Greece, Spain, South Korea, United Arab Emirates, Qatar, Romania, Sweden, Poland, Bahrain, and Switzerland.

 The PDB 6 software update was released in 2004.
 This update allowed Configuration-3 to discriminate targets of all types, including anti-radiation missile carriers, helicopters, unmanned aerial vehicles, and cruise missiles.

 The PDB 7 system upgrade was released in 2013.
 It improves radar search capabilities with a transition to digital signal processing, resulting in much better reliability and 30% longer range comparing to analog circuits.
 Processing power of the new command and control computer is higher by several orders of magnitude.
 Operator's monochrome CRT displays with hard-wired buttons were replaced by two 30 in color touchscreen LCD monitors.

 The PAC-3 Missile Segment Enhancement (MSE) upgrade was fielded in 2015.
 It includes a new fin design and a more powerful rocket engine.

 In 2017, the AN/MPQ-65 radar was upgraded with active electronically scanned array (AESA) solid-state gallium nitride (GaN) transmitters in place of conventional traveling-wave tubes with a passive array of transmitters.
 The new radar has been redesignated AN/MPQ-65A.
 It includes a bolt-on replacement antenna array and two smaller rear panel arrays which provide 360-degree coverage.

-During 2018-2023, Raytheon Company will further enhance the system under a modernization task order from the United States Army, resulting in Configuration-3+.
+During 2018–2023, Raytheon Company will further enhance the system under a modernization task order from the United States Army, resulting in Configuration-3+.
 The order includes five annual, indefinite delivery/indefinite quantity task order awards with a total contract ceiling of more than $2.3 billion, funded by Patriot partner states.
 The initial $235 million award was allocated in January 2018.